View our plans for growth and investment

 Our strategic vision has outlined Buckinghamshire’s unique identity and ambitions for our area.
 It expresses our partnership focus and commitment to addressing the challenges that coronavirus (COVID-19), Brexit, and climate change present for Buckinghamshire.

-Having developed the strategic vision, the Growth Board are now engaging with stakeholders throughout the county that will be important in supporting the delivery of our objectives.
+Having developed the strategic vision, the Board are now engaging with key local stakeholders to deliver the vision.

 Find out more by reading Succeeding as a place: achieving our shared vision for Buckinghamshire to 2050 (PDF, 4.2 MB).